Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/Gamepad.md

 * [`DualShock4GamepadHID`](../api/UnityEngine.InputSystem.DualShock.DualShock4GamepadHID.html): A DualShock 4 controller connected to a desktop computer using the HID interface (supported on macOS, Windows, UWP, and Linux).

-* [`DualShockGamepadPS4`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html) A DualShock controller connected to a PlayStation 4 console.
-Only available when building for PS4, will not compile on other platforms.

-Some of these implement additional, DualShock-specific functionality on top the general support in the [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class:
+[`DualShock4GamepadHID`](../api/UnityEngine.InputSystem.DualShock.DualShock4GamepadHID.html) implements additional, DualShock-specific functionality on top the general support in the [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) class:

 * [`SetLightBarColor(Color)`](../api/UnityEngine.InputSystem.DualShock.DualShockGamepad.html#UnityEngine_InputSystem_DualShock_DualShockGamepad_SetLightBarColor_Color_): Lets you set the color of the light bar on the controller.
-Supported on [`DualShock4GamepadHID`](../api/UnityEngine.InputSystem.DualShock.DualShock4GamepadHID.html) and [`DualShockGamepadPS4`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html).

-* [`acceleration`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html#UnityEngine_InputSystem_PS4_DualShockGamepadPS4_acceleration), [`orientation`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html#UnityEngine_InputSystem_PS4_DualShockGamepadPS4_orientation) and [`angularVelocity`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html#UnityEngine_InputSystem_PS4_DualShockGamepadPS4_angularVelocity): Controls which let you access the sensor data on the gamepad ([`DualShockGamepadPS4`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html) only)

-* [`touches`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html#UnityEngine_InputSystem_PS4_DualShockGamepadPS4_touches): Lets you get input from the touch screen on the gamepad. ([`DualShockGamepadPS4`](../api/UnityEngine.InputSystem.PS4.DualShockGamepadPS4.html) only)

 >NOTES:
 >* We support PlayStation controllers on WebGL in some browser/OS configs, but they will always be represented as basic [`Gamepad`](../api/UnityEngine.InputSystem.Gamepad.html) or [`Joystick`](../api/UnityEngine.InputSystem.Joystick.html) devices, and we do not support Rumble or any other DualShock specific functionality.
 >* We do not support the "DualShock 4 USB Wireless Adaptor" to connect a PlayStation controller to a desktop machine.
 Use USB or Bluetooth to connect it.

 ## Xbox